-If a camper cancels prior to one month before the start of camp OR if we can fill the camper’s space with someone from the waiting list, then a 100% refund (minus $25 processing fee) can be requested.
+- 100% refund (minus $25 processing fee) if the cancelation is more than one month before the start of camp OR if we can fill the camper’s space with someone from the waiting list.

-If it’s within 2 weeks of the start date, no refunds can be requested with the exception for documented medical/family crisis.
+- No refund if the cancelation is within 2 weeks of the start date with the exception for documented medical/family crisis.
 These will be considered on an individual basis.